denoland/std/.github/CONTRIBUTING.md

 1. Create a new branch for your changes.
 1. Make your changes and ensure `deno task ok` passes successfully.
 1. Commit your changes with clear messages.
-1. Submit a pull request with the sub-module in question, and a clear title and description, as follows:
+1. Submit a pull request with the package in question, and a clear title and description, as follows:
    - fix(http): fix race condition in server
    - docs(fmt): update docstrings